dansanderson/mega65-welcome-guide/determining-versions.md

 (Or just `bdeeb15`.)

-Alternatively, you can see the version of the MEGA65 core while the computer is running.
+Alternatively, you can see the version of the MEGA65 core while the computer is running without turning it off.
 At any time with the MEGA65 core running, hold the Mega key (the fancy M in the lower left of your keyboard) and press Tab.
 Welcome to "Matrix mode!"
-This is a special mode that lets you tweak the memory of the computer while it is running, among other things.
+This is a special mode used by the MEGA65 development team to tweak the memory of the computer while it is running, among other things.
 It also displays the version of the running MEGA65 core.
 Press Mega+Tab again to exit.

 ## The MEGA65 ROM version